gvwilson/buildtogether.tech/src/git-solo/index.md

     have.
 We wrap these in quotes because they contain spaces and the `@` symbol, which might otherwise confuse the shell.

-Now that Git knows who we are, let's [%i "Git!creating project" %]set up a project[%/i%].
+Now that Git knows who we are, let's set up a project[%i "Git!creating project" %].
 If we are starting from scratch, we create a directory, go into it, and run `git init`.
 This may or may not print out some messages depending on what version of Git you have and how much of its output your GUI shows (if you're using one).
 Either way, this command creates a sub-directory called